scamden/bedrock/README.md

-├── app                   The source code for the shell application (super simple angular app) │   ├── app.scss          SCSS specific to the app shell (should be minimal) │   ├── index.html        HTML that powers the app shell (should be minimal) │   ├── index.ts          Boostraps the A1.x shell app (should be minimal) │   └── tsconfig.json     Typescript project file for the app ├── assets
+├── app                   The source code for the shell application (super simple angular app) │   ├── app.scss          SCSS specific to the app shell (should be minimal) │   ├── index.html        HTML that powers the app shell (should be minimal) │   ├── index.spec.ts     Integration tests (can exist in any subdirectory of app/) │   ├── index.ts          Boostraps the A1.x shell app (should be minimal) │   └── tsconfig.json     Typescript project file for the app ├── assets